Ilona Keserü

 Keserü’s strong engagement with colour remains at the core of her practice today, exploring the optical effects of combining specific pigments with one another.
 Her characteristic use of curved shapes is now accompanied by gestural, erratic brushstrokes and abstract swathes of paint.
 The third volume of her catalogue raisonné will be published in 2024, bringing together works made since 2001.

-Her work is included in ‘Beyond Form: Lines of Abstraction, 1950–1970’ at Turner Contemporary, Margate this year.
-A solo exhibition of works on paper by Keserü opened at Museum of Fine Arts, Hungarian National Gallery, Budapest in December 2023.
-A significant survey show of her work opened at Q Contemporary, Budapest, Hungary in March 2023.
+A major solo exhibition of Keserü’s work opened at Museum Susch, Zernez, Switzerland in December 2024, accompanied by a new publication.
+Other recent solo shows include those at Mücsarnok Kunsthalle, Budapest (2024) and Museum of Fine Arts, Hungarian National Gallery, Budapest (2023); Q Contemporary, Budapest (2023).
 Stephen Friedman Gallery presented a solo booth by Keserü for Frieze Masters, London 2022, focussing on paintings and three-dimensional works made in the 1970s and early ‘80s.
 The gallery presented the artist’s first solo exhibition in London in 2018.

-Keserü's work features in the collections of numerous prominent institutions including Metropolitan Museum of Art, New York, USA; Ludwig Museum, Aachen; Nationalgalerie, Berlin; Ludwig Museum - Museum of Contemporary Art, Budapest, Hungary; Municipal Gallery - Kiscelli Museum, Budapest, Hungary; Francia Intézet, Budapest; Kassák Museum, Budapest, Hungary; Városi Művészeti Múzeum, Győr, Hungary; Modern Magyar Képtár II., Janus Pannonius Múzeum, Pécs, Hungary; National Museum of Modern Art, Seoul, South Korea; Szent István Király Múzeum, Székesfehérvár, Hungary; Ferenczy Múzeum, Szentendre; Fondation Károlyi, Vence, France; National Museum of Women in the Arts, Washington, USA and Zentralsparkasse und Kommerzialbank, Vienna, Austria.
+Keserü's work features in the collections of numerous prominent institutions including Metropolitan Museum of Art, New York, USA; Ludwig Museum, Aachen; Nationalgalerie, Berlin; Ludwig Museum - Museum of Contemporary Art, Budapest, Hungary; Municipal Gallery - Kiscelli Museum, Budapest, Hungary; Francia Intézet, Budapest; Kassák Museum, Budapest, Hungary; Városi Művészeti Múzeum, Győr, Hungary; Modern Magyar Képtár II., Janus Pannonius Múzeum, Pécs, Hungary; National Museum of Modern Art, Seoul, South Korea; Szent István Király Múzeum, Székesfehérvár, Hungary; Ferenczy Múzeum, Szentendre; Fondation Károlyi, Vence, France; National Museum of Women in the Arts, Washington, USA; Museum Susch, Zernez, Switzerland and Zentralsparkasse und Kommerzialbank, Vienna, Austria.